HeetRanpura/Hangman/README.md

 Contributions are always welcome!
 If you find any bugs or issues with the game, please feel free to open an issue or submit a pull request.

 Credits
-This game was built by [insert your name here].
+This game was built by Heet Ranpura.

-License
-This project is licensed under the [insert license type here] license.
-See the LICENSE file for more information.

-Contact
-If you have any questions or comments about the game, please feel free to contact me at [insert your email address here].

 Thank you for playing the Hangman game!